wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed bug where settings table displayed incorrectly in Firefox.

 = 1.0.1 =
 * Fixed bug where scrolling wouldn't work if comment area was not detected.
 * Force stats update if using the template tag outside of a singular view.